Q: At what age should I have my first colonoscopy?

 Q: If the physician finds a polyp, or sees any abnormal tissue, will it be removed?

 A: The majority of polyps are removed during your procedure.
 However, particularly large polyps may need to be removed surgically.
 In order to prevent colorectal cancer, all polyps (small or large) need to be removed.
 Colorectal cancer is 90% curable with early detection and removal of polyps.
-In addition to the removal of polyps, a biopsy will be taken of any suspicious tissue.
+In addition to the removal of polyps, a biopsy will be taken of any suspicious or abnormal tissue.
 All biopsies and polyps will be sent to pathology for evaluation.

 Q: Will I be able to eat after my procedure?

 A: While there may be restrictions to the type of foods allowed, the majority of patients resume a normal diet after discharge.
 Depending on the result of the procedure, dietary modifications may be recommended.
+You may not drink alcohol on the day of your procedure.

 Q: When will I receive my biopsy results?